block/goose/docs/quickstart.md

 G❯ type your instructions here exactly as you would speak to a developer.
 ```

-Now you are interacting with Goose in conversational sessions - think of it like you're giving directions to a junior developer.
+Now you are interacting with Goose in conversational sessions.
+Think of it like you're giving directions to a junior developer.
 The default toolkit allows Goose to take actions through shell commands and file edits.
 You can interrupt Goose with `CTRL+D` or `ESC+Enter` at any time to help redirect its efforts.

 #### Exit the session